Ranma Saotome: Appearances

-16-year-old Ranma Saotome has been trained in martial arts by his father Genma since childhood, namely in the Musabetsu Kakutō Ryū (無差別格闘流) or "Anything-Goes" style.
-When Ranma was a toddler, Genma took him from home and set out on their journey, vowing to his wife that he would make their son a "true man among men."
-As such Ranma does not even remember his mother.
-While training in the Bayankala Mountain Range in the Qinghai Province of China, Ranma and Genma fell into cursed springs at Jusenkyo.
-When someone falls into a cursed spring, they take the physical form of whatever drowned there thousands of years ago whenever they come into contact with cold water.
-The curse will revert when exposed to hot water until their next cold water exposure.
+16-year-old Ranma Saotome was trained in martial arts by his father Genma since childhood, namely in the Musabetsu Kakutō Ryū (無差別格闘流) or "Anything-Goes" style.
+When Ranma was a toddler, Genma took him from home and set out on a journey, vowing to his wife that he would make their son a "true man among men."
+Because of this, Ranma does not remember his mother.
+While training in the Bayankala Mountain Range in the Qinghai Province of China, Ranma and Genma fall into the cursed springs at Jusenkyo.

+When someone falls into a cursed spring, they take the physical form of whatever drowned there thousands of years ago.
+This will happen whenever that person comes into contact with cold water.
+Conversely, the curse will revert when the cursed person is exposed to hot water.
 Ranma fell into the spring of a drowned girl, while Genma fell into the spring of a drowned panda bear.

-Two weeks after the accident, they move in with Genma's old friend Soun Tendo at his Nerima, Tokyo home, with the expectation that one of his three daughters will marry Ranma.
-The eldest Kasumi and middle sibling Nabiki force their little sister Akane to accept the betrothal.
-Akane and Ranma instantly dislike each other due to Akane's mistrust of boys and Ranma's derision of her, but they drift closer throughout the series, each going to great lengths to save the other when in trouble.
-Ranma enrolls in Furinkan High School where he meets Tatewaki Kuno, the arrogant captain of the kendo club who is in love with Akane and who also falls in love with Ranma's female form, never realizing that she and male Ranma are the same person.
+Two weeks after the accident, the two cursed men move in with Genma's old friend Soun Tendo at his Nerima, Tokyo home.
+It is expected that one of Soun Tendo's three daughters will marry Ranma.
+The eldest Kasumi and middle daughter Nabiki force their little sister Akane to accept the betrothal.
+Akane and Ranma instantly dislike each other due to Akane's mistrust of boys and Ranma's derision of her, but throughout the series, Ranma and Akane go to great lengths to save the other when in trouble, and grow in each other's esteem.

+Ranma enrolls in Furinkan High School.
+There, he meets Tatewaki Kuno, the arrogant captain of the kendo club who is in love with Akane.
+Kuno falls in love with Ranma's female form, never realizing that she and male Ranma are the same person.
 Additionally, Kuno's younger sister, the gymnast Kodachi, soon develops a crush on the male Ranma.